My Approach to Helping

-This becomes the cornerstone of how we actualize their greatest potential.
+This becomes the cornerstone of how you actualize your greatest potential.
 You begin to trust You!
-That is the intangible that carries with you for the rest of your life: confidence, clarity, decisiveness, reflectiveness, humor, kindness.
+That is the intangible experience that carries with you for the rest of your life: confidence, clarity, decisiveness, reflectiveness, humor, kindness.
 These are the hallmarks of how you will feel as our work takes root in your life.

 More Info About My Practice

-I have extensive training in group psychotherapy, humanistic psychology, modern psychoanalysis, structural family therapy and I draw extensively upon how we fit together to help you move forward in their romantic lives.
+I have extensive training in group psychotherapy, humanistic psychology, modern psychoanalysis, structural family therapy and I draw extensively upon how we fit together to help you move forward in your romantic life.
 When we work together I am always seeking to help you discover the hidden and unexplored areas of your life to reveal what is truly possible, with the most difficult transitions of grief & loss as well as the endless issues of ‘how do I find meaning, purpose & passion in love and relationship’ and ‘how do I finding meaning, purpose & fulfillment in my work and in my academic pursuits’.
-I have seen countless people facing these concerns for over 18 years and I am confident you will find me an ally in going for those things that will serve you most at whatever stage you are in life!
+I have seen countless people facing these concerns for over 20 years and I am confident you will find me an ally in going for those things that will serve you most at whatever stage you are in life!

 My View on the Purpose of Psychotherapy

-Psychotherapy is meeting humans where we are, in the moment, and responding to you with a view, ultimately, towards self-actualization and fulfillment.
-How we do this is helping you name your personal life narrative while listening attentively to your strengths, assets and aptitudes, so that when you feel ready to make changes in your life I know how to realistically and compassionately walk with you through those transitions.
+Psychotherapy is meeting humans where they are, in the moment, and responding to them with a view, ultimately, towards self-actualization and fulfillment.
+How we do this is helping you identify your personal life narrative while I listen attentively to your strengths, assets and aptitudes, so that when you feel ready to make changes in your life I know how to realistically and compassionately walk with you through those transitions.
 You possess the keys to your fulfillment.
 You have the ability to move mountains.
 Sometimes in our lives we need the mirroring and kindness of someone who is skillful and compassionate to help us discover those hidden gems.
-It?s how I transformed my own life.
+It?s how I continue to transform my own life.
 And it is how you and I will transform yours, together.

 What I Love about Being a Psychotherapist